DarkCard1nal/CloudCode/README.md

 ## Notes

+- The server tests are designed to run in Docker containers for isolation
+- Client tests run locally and can be executed without Docker
+- Common tests verify the interaction between client and server
+- If behave is not installed, the test runner scripts will skip behavior tests with a warning
 - Ensure `config.py` is properly set up before running the server.
 - The execution timeout is enforced to prevent infinite loops.
 - Logs and error handling are included to capture execution failures.